AnonyMouse-Box/code-can/makefiles/README.md

-A folder for testing thoughts and ideas in bash scripts.
+A folder for storing make files.